lifeofsoumya/Web-Scraper-NodeJS/readme.md

 ### No Database

-To avoid initial complexity I've used only an array of records instead of using Database.
+To avoid initial complexity the data is being printed on the console.

 ### Possible Improvements

 - Clicking a page and accessing inner content by it's own
+- Saving collected data on a DataBase
 - Automating the Scraping between time interval